PFAS & Their Uses

 • Sustainable and renewable energy, including solar panels, windmills, and fuel cells

 3M’s products, including those containing PFAS, are safe and effective for their intended uses in everyday life.
-People can learn about PFAS and health science here.

 3M will: